 - Process, Chemicals and Energy

 - Digital and Creative

 - Culture & Leisure

 - Business and Professional Services

-Cross sector collaborations that support industrial digitisation and the circular economy are particularly encouraged.
+Cross sector collaborations that support industrial digitalisation and the circular economy are particularly encouraged.

-Consortia Development Grants will be available from September 2019 with the first deadline for applications on 2nd December 2019.
-The wider support programmes for supply chain diversification will become available in early 2020.
+The second tranche of Consortia Development Grants will be available from March 2020 with the first deadline for applications on 18th May, 2020.

 WHAT FUNDING IS ON OFFER?

 The Consortia Development Grants can support 100% of project costs subject to a de minimis exemption being completed.
 They are available to small to medium enterprises (under 250 employees) located in Tees Valley.
 The lead Tees Valley SME can collaborate with any type of organisation regardless of geography provided that the benefit to Tees Valley due to the collaboration is clearly defined.